mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 ##Project brief template

-**The goal of this exercise is to create a 1-3 page document that details your project to an audience of informed peers (colleagues, colaborators, funders, institutions, etc)**
+**The goal of this exercise is to create a 1-3 page document that details your project to an audience of informed peers (colleagues, colaborators, funders, institutions, etc) and to help you develop a realistic assessment of resources and timeline for your project.**

 **The Problem:**